angular/angular/guides/v15-mdc-migration.md

 ### Tabs

-* Accessibility: `<mat-tab-nav-bar>` now requires an additional `<mat-tab-nav-panel>` element to be wrapped around the content that it is connected to.
-A refernece to the tab panel has to be passed in to the `tabPanel` or an error will be thrown.
-The addition of the tab panel allows for better labelling for assistive technology.
+* Header label text color matches the theme color when the tab header is selected.

+* Header labels stretch to fill the container's width.
+This can be turned off by setting the `<mat-tab-group>` input `mat-stretch-tabs` to `false`.

+* The `<mat-tab-nav-bar>` requires a reference to a `<mat-tab-nav-panel>` using the `tabPanel` input.
+  The `<mat-tab-nav-panel>` must wrap the content connected to the nav-bar.
+This allows the component to provide correct labeling for assistive technology.

 ```html
 <!-- Before -->